0xZhangKe/KRouter/README.md

 ## @Destination
 Destination annotation is defined for a route Destination.
-It`s have two parameters:
+It's have two parameters:
-- route: This destination`s identify route, must be uri string.
+- route: This destination's identify route, must be uri string.
 - type: Which interface or abstract class this destination for, ignore this if just have single super type.

 ## @Router
 This annotation is used to identify which property is used to accept the route.

 So, this property must be a class`s variable property or constructor parameter.

 The router is passed into this field when the destination object is constructed.